gzoreslav/react-redux-saga-universal-application/README.md

 * server-side rendering for the first lunch with API data fetching (and if JS is disabled)
 * SPA in other cases

+as well:
+* show ajax loaders for request progress
+* handle API request errors for both - server and client -sides rendering

 | *JS Off (server-side render)* | *JS On (client-side render)* |
 |-------------------------------|------------------------------|
 | <img src="screenshots/javascript-off-v4.gif?raw=true"> | <img src="screenshots/javascript-on-v4.gif?raw=true"> |